-The bust was crafted by Sir Jacob Epstein and commissioned just before Chapman died in 1934.
-As a professional player, Chapman featured for Northampton (twice), Sheffield United, Notts County and Tottenham.
+The bust was crafted by Sir Jacob Epstein and was commissioned and paid for by 12 of Chapman’s friends shortly before he died in 1934.